Project-SafeShop/SafeShop_Distance_Tracking_Algorithm/README.md

 #### Overview:

-Let's say user has ordered something for nearby restaurant and he has been allocated a pick up.
+Let's say the user has ordered something from a nearby restaurant and he has been allocated a pickup time.
 The user approaches the restaurant at the given time.
 When the user is within 10-15 feet of the restaurant, his GPS will start and his location (latitude and longitude) will be sent to Google FireBase Real-Time Database.
-(Same thing will be done for all the users who are within 10-15 feet range of the restaurant)
+(The same thing will be done for all the users who are within 10-15 feet range of the restaurant)

-Now the distance and angle between the every person will be calculated using the locations from FireBase and every user will get a live realtime graph displaying distance and relative angle between him and every other other user in the range of restaurant.
+Now the distance and angle between every person will be calculated using the locations from FireBase and every user will get a live realtime graph displaying distance and the relative angle between him and every other user in the range of restaurant.
-If the user is within 6 feet range of any person, he will notified that there are people nearby in his range.
+If the user is within 6 feet range of any person, he will be notified that there are people nearby in his range.
-This algorithm will work continuously until as long as user is insiderr the 10-15 feet range of restaurant.
+This algorithm will work continuously until as long as the user is inside the 10-15 feet range of restaurant.

-The repostiory contains the code which will be used to send live location updates to FireBase and code for making a graph after reading data from FireBase.
+The repository contains the code which will be used to send live location updates to FireBase and code for making a graph after reading data from FireBase.
 Currently, the graph is generated using random data and the codes are in Python.
-We will be converting the code to JAVA and integrating the code with the Mobile App in future.
+We will be converting the code to JAVA and integrating the code with the Mobile App in the future.

 #### Tools and Technologies:
 1. Python 3.x (matplotlib,firebase)
 2. Google FireBase
-3. We will be using JAVA in future(for integrating algorithm with app)
+3. We will be using JAVA in the future(for integrating algorithm with app)

 #### Images: